Jebel Musa (Morocco)

-Jebel Musa (جبل موسى, Jabal Mūsā; Adrar n Musa; meaning "Mount Moses") is a mountain in the northernmost part of Morocco, on the African side of the Strait of Gibraltar.
-It is part of the Rif mountain chain.
-The mountain is generally identified as the southern Pillar of Hercules, Mons Abila (Mount Abila or Abyla).
+Jebel Musa (جبل موسى, Jabal Mūsā; Adrar n Musa; meaning "Mount Moses") is a mountain in the northernmost part of Morocco, near of the Strait of Gibraltar.
+Jebel Musa is part of the Rif mountain chain, and it is considered to be the southern Pillar of Hercules, Mons Abila (Mount Abila or Abyla).

 History

 Jebel Musa, named, according to the 14th-century Berber Muslim geographer Ibn Battuta, in honour of Musa ibn Nusayr, to whom the conqueror of Andalusia Tariq ibn Ziyad owed fealty, was known to the ancient Greeks and Phoenicians as Mount Abyla and to the Romans as Columna.
-Together with the Rock of Gibraltar to the north, it is generally identified as one of the Pillars of Hercules (this title is also claimed for Monte Hacho in the Spanish exclave of Ceuta, to the east of Jebel Musa).
+Together with the Rock of Gibraltar to the north, it is generally identified as one of the Pillars of Hercules.
+(This title is also claimed for Monte Hacho in the Spanish exclave of Ceuta, to the east of Jebel Musa.)